 - All addresses you lived at for the past two years

 - A copy of your ID and a copy of a utility bill or bank statement in your name

 - Everything else listed in FTC’s example above

 Once your bundle is complete, you can mail it to Experian at P.O.
 Box 4500, Allen, TX 75013.

 This one might be the easiest of all.
-Here’s what TransUnion expects to see:
+For your TransUnion credit report dispute here’s what they expect to see: